-This is the thirteenth macroalgae identification ring test as circulated through the NMBAQC scheme, with early exercises being essentially trials of the methodology.
-Although the results were broadly comparable with those of previous years (RT10 and RT11) there was a noticeable decrease in the level of agreement between participating laboratories and the AQC when compared with RT12.
+This is the fourteenth macroalgae identification ring test as circulated through the NMBAQC scheme, with early exercises being essentially trials of the methodology.
+Although the results were broadly comparable with those of previous years (RT12 and RT13) there was a noticeable increase in the level of agreement between participating laboratories and the AQC when compared with RT13.
 As per previous years the test included several cryptic and taxonomically challenging species as well as those considered more common.
-Such genera included Callithamnion sp., Colaconema sp. and Ulva sp., which are notoriously difficult to identify to species level.
-Other species proved troublesome due to morphological similarities to other species such as Scytosiphon Iomentaria which bears some resemblance to Dumontia contorta.
-Elachista scutulata can also been easily misidentified due to confusions with other morphologically similar species such as Herponema velutinum, which also shares the same host, therefore it can be very difficult to tell these species apart from each other.
+Such genera included Anotrichium sp., Cladophora sp. and Ulva sp., which are notoriously difficult to identify to species level.
+Other species proved troublesome due to morphological similarities to other species such as Eudesme virescens which bears resemblance to Mesogloia sp. which is also gelatinous in texture, with similar overall structure and morphology.
+Dumontia contorta can also been easily misidentified due to confusions with other morphologically similar species such as Chondria capillaris, therefore it can be very difficult to tell these species apart from each other.
 These genera require an increased depth of knowledge on the cellular attributes, which can be remarkably similar between species, as well as other characteristics, such as overall texture, which can be used to separate such species.